-\shortparagraph{Spatial Variation.} Fig.~\ref{fig:plots} (right) shows how geolocation performance of AG-CLIP varies spatially.
-We associate each test recording with a resolution 2 hexagon from H3~\cite{brodsky2018h3} and compute the median error per hexagon.
+\shortparagraph{Spatial Variation.} Fig.~\ref{fig:plots} (right) shows how geolocation performance of AG-CLIP varies geospatially.
+We associate each recording with a resolution 2 hexagon from H3~\cite{brodsky2018h3} and compute the median error per hexagon.
 Darker (bluer) regions indicate better geolocation.
 The model performs better in regions with more training data, like the US and Europe.
-Interestingly, certain areas such as Central America, South Africa, Taiwan, Eastern Australia, and New Zealand show particularly good performance, possibly hinting at the presence of distinctive soundscapes in these regions.
+Interestingly, certain areas such as Central America, South Africa, Taiwan, Eastern Australia, and New Zealand show particularly good performance, possibly hinting at the presence of distinctive soundscapes here.